What is a Fishbone Diagram?

 Step 1: Name the problem

-Show the problem to be worked on as the head of the fish, with a line running from the head to the tail.
+Show the problem to be worked on as the head.
+Then, draw a line from the head to the tail.
 If the matter at hand is a problem, its definition should be accurate and objective.
-And if you’re drawing the diagram to plan a change, or analyze a new design, make sure to formulate the goal at the head clearly, and to make it achievable.
+And if you’re drawing the diagram to plan a change or analyze a new design - make sure to formulate the goal clearly, and make it achievable.

-The fishbone diagram works on the assumption that most undesirable effects are linked to several categories of causes, but that just one or two of these causes will be the reason for the problem (Pareto principle), hence dealing with these few causes alone should alleviate the issue.
+The fishbone diagram works on the assumption that most undesirable effects connect to several categories of causes.
+Still, only one or two of them will be the reason for the problem (see Pareto principle).
+Therefore, dealing with these few causes alone should alleviate the issue.

 Step 2: Name the categories of causes

-List the categories in which the major causes lie as the scales of the fish.
+List the categories in which the core causes lie as the scales of the fish.
 Typical categories would be materials, machines, methods, measurements, or manpower.
 They show the diagram’s close relation to the 5M model.
-However, there can be many more categories of causes, and you should match them to your specific case.
+However, there can be many more cause categories, and you should match them to your specific case.

 Step 3: Name the causes

-The categories of causes are positioned around the spine of the fish and linked to it through large fishbones.
+The categories of causes are positioned around the fish spine and linked to it through large fishbones.
 Now, list the supporting causes under the relevant category, drawing smaller fishbones.

-By naming both the possible and factual causes of the problem, the team should get closer to finding out the true cause of the situation they’re in.
-Listing them all makes it easier to check what has and has not been done, and to locate the true source of the difficulty.
+By naming both the possible and factual causes of the problem, the team should get closer to finding out the real cause of the situation.
+Listing the motives simplifies checking what has and has not been done, helping to locate the accurate source of the difficulty.

-Creating a comprehensive fishbone diagram, visualizing all of the caveats of your process, all aspects, all the steps, all prescribed efforts, will help you to better understand the way your team works and streamline it, where necessary, thereby decreasing variation.
-This alone will improve the way you work, alongside your customers’ experience.
+Creating a comprehensive fishbone diagram to visualize all of the caveats of your process: all aspects, all the steps, all prescribed efforts; will help you understand the way your team works and streamline it, where necessary, thereby decreasing variation.
+That alone will improve the way you work, alongside your customers’ experience.
 You’re welcome to learn more about why variation reduces productivity here.

 Don’t swallow the whole fish at once